5jt/dyalog-cookbook/manuscript/Z04_Session.md

 * `→⎕LC ⍝` is then written to the session, meaning that everything that was already on that line is now on the right of the `⍝` and therefore has no effect.
 * `ER` then executes <enter>, meaning that the statement is actually executed.

+I> If you don't know what `LL` and `ER` actually are read the page "Keyboard shortcuts" in the "UI Guide".

 ## Windows captions